 Visit The Amenities and Common Buildings

-After a tour of the grounds, its time to head indoors.
+After a tour of the grounds, it’s time to head indoors.
 Are your community swimming pool or clubhouse in good order?
 Things like these, even if they are not your property, can still affect your property value.
 You and your fellow HOA board members pay regular HOA fees.
 Some of these are supposed to pay for the upkeep of common areas.
-Is your money going where its supposed to?
+Is your money going where it’s supposed to?

 Check the condition of the lobby of your common indoor space.
 Do the walls and floors look clean and recently updated?
 Looking at things like clubhouse furniture and carpet are easy ways to see signs of neglect.
-A well-run association should be able to keep up with things like fitness equipment, vending machines, furniture and other things that see frequent use.
+A well-run association should be able to keep up with things like fitness equipment, vending machines, furniture, and other things that see frequent use.

 Have A Chat With Other Homeowners

 It’s always a good idea to stop and introduce yourself to your neighbors.
 A friendly chat with your fellow homeowners can reveal a lot of things about the community.
-First, you will immediately notice of they are happy with their neighborhood.
+First, you will immediately notice if they are happy with their neighborhood.
 It’s likely that you’ll hear some complaints, as well.
 Look for complaints that you hear often.
 They could be signs of issues with the financial health of an HOA.

 Ask To a Look At The HOA Budget and Reserve Funds